linkeddata/dokieli/README.md

 dokieli uses [Playwright](https://playwright.dev/) for end-to-end tests.

-To run end to end tests, run `npm run test:e2e`.
+To run end to end tests, run `yarn test:e2e`.

 Reports are collected in `playwright-report`.

+## Code quality

+We use [eslint](https://eslint.org/) to enforce consistent code style and catch potential errors in our JavaScript code.
+To lint our code, run `yarn lint`.

+We use a [husky](https://typicode.github.io/husky) pre-commit hook to run tests and lint before every commit.
+To opt-in, run `yarn husky` once.
+After this, husky will run the linter and the tests each time you make a commit.

 ## Supported By